WylieYYYY/shellfront/README.md

 - Customise command to toggle, activate, or deactivate;
 - Uses GTK3 and VTE, portable between linux computers;
 - Integrate to other applications as C library;
+- Simple and intuitive, one struct for configuration and can be added in under 10 lines of code;

 ### Setup
 1. Download the compressed package from [here](https://gitlab.com/WylieYYYY/shellfront/-/jobs/artifacts/master/download?job=build-pkg) and extract to a directory with a name without whitespaces.
+If the `pipeline` indicator shows `running`, please wait for it to complete, a new build is coming out.
 Then, install the following packages.
 2. Install the following packages:
    For ArchLinux: `gtk3 vte3`
    For Ubuntu: `libgtk-3-dev libvte-2.91-dev`